 Unfortunately, Mr. Ali’s case is not that uncommon.
-He came to the US as a child, his parents became citizens passed his eighteen‘s birthday; he even served in the US military, but for some reason he did not apply for the citizenship at that time.
+He came to the US as a child, his parents became citizens passed his eighteen‘s birthday; he even served in the US military, but for some reason, he did not apply for the citizenship at that time.

-At some point in his life, Mr. Ali received a minor criminal charge and before Padilla he plead guilty to it.
+At some point in his life, Mr. Ali received a minor criminal charge and before Padilla, he pleads guilty to it.
 With years, Mr. Ali fully rehabilitated, became a devoted father and a prominent businessman, but that one charge kept reminding him about itself.
 When Mr. Ali decided to apply for his citizenship for the first time, every member of Mr. Ali’s family was a US citizen, including his siblings, parents, wife, and children.
-His previous attorney did not fully interview him, and failed to obtain a certificate of disposition for the criminal charge before submitting Mr. Ali’s citizenship application.
+His previous attorney did not fully interview him and failed to obtain a certificate of disposition for the criminal charge before submitting Mr. Ali’s citizenship application.
 As a result, Mr. Ali had to experience a bitter disappointment, when his application was denied and he was even accused of misrepresenting information on his application form.

-After we reviewed Mr. Ali’s file and spoke with him extensively regarding all aspects of his life, it became apparent that Mr. Ali had never intended to misrepresent any information, and that his conviction should not have been an issue for his citizenship, if the documents regarding rehabilitation were presented correctly.
-With this in mind, we submitted new application for Mr. Ali’s citizenship, together with proof of rehabilitation.
+After we reviewed Mr. Ali’s file and spoke with him extensively regarding all aspects of his life, it became apparent that Mr. Ali had never intended to misrepresent any information, and that his conviction should not have been an issue for his citizenship if the documents regarding rehabilitation were presented correctly.
+With this in mind, we submitted a new application for Mr. Ali’s citizenship, together with proof of rehabilitation.
 As expected, the prior denial slowed down the process significantly.
 We had to stay in touch and follow with the USCIS constantly.
 However, ultimately, Mr. Ali was called for his citizenship Oath ceremony.
 Now, he will be able to travel in and out of the country without fear of being stopped at the border or being deported.

 GREEN CARD THROUGH MARRIAGE GRANTED